TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 - RTOS for multitasking.
 - Other boards or hardware with specialised audio features.

 Hope you enjoyed this series of posts!
-Leave a comment if you'd like to see more or have any feedback!
+Leave a comment if you like to see more or have any feedback!

 ## Full Code